tkw1536/ggman/README.md

 | `github.com/*/*`   | `git@github.com:hello/world.git`, `git@github.com:bye/world.git`    |
 | `github.com/hello` | `git@github.com:hello/world.git`, `git@github.com:hello/mars.git`   |

-Note that the `for` keyword also works for exact repository urls, e.g. `ggman --for 'https://github.com/tkw1536/GitManager' ls`.
+Note that the `--for` argument also works for exact repository urls, e.g. `ggman --for 'https://github.com/tkw1536/GitManager' ls`.

+In addition to the `--for` argument, the `--here` argument also works.
+It is a shortcut that is equivalent to calling `--for` with the remote of the repository located in the current working directory.

 ### 'ggman comps' and 'ggman canon'